Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah.

-there's about 20 tickets left that you can still buy online
+There's about 20 tickets left that you can still buy online until about 20 past 8 or something.

-or you can buy them at the door if you want it to stick around.
+Or you can buy them at the door if you want it to stick around.

 If not, go out, enjoy your night.

-Can you give yourselves a round of applause
+Can you give yourselves a round of applause for coming out on this beautiful Saturday night?

 Thank you so much.

-We had alien sound.
+We had Alien Sound.

 Thank you so much.